 - Joe was a veteran of Spanish American War.

-- Joe was involved in construction work at Fort Delaware.
-He recalls carrying water for hundreds of soldiers throwing up “batteries” and “huge hills” or earthworks to the north end of Pea Patch Island, site of the fort.
+- Joe was involved in construction work at Fort DuPont.
+He recalls carrying water for hundreds of soldiers throwing up “batteries” and “huge hills” or earthworks.

 - He worked for many years on the “James Clark farm.”